Health AnxietyFeb 19 • 2019

 How health related anxiety impacts the child at different ages:

 Young children typically worry about a single symptom like a headache or stomach pain, or a condition they have, rather than a specific illness.
 For some this worry stems from a lack of understanding, and can be managed through basic education, but for others the worry persists.
 As children mature, but while their capacity for abstract reasoning remains undeveloped, some children may engage in extreme leaps of logic such as worrying about dying from a cold or catching cancer.
 As children get older, however, their thinking evolves and specific worries may become more complex or future oriented.
 For example, “What if that pain means I have Leukemia?” or, “What if the effects of MSG and GMO foods build up in my blood stream and I get cancer in my thirties?”
-Despite the variation of what worries youth, most youth with health related anxiety are unable to recognize that their chronic focus on symptoms or illness, and related behaviours, is unreasonable because they are so anxious.
+Despite the variety of what worries youth, most youth with health related anxiety are unable to recognize that their chronic focus on symptoms or illness, and related behaviours, is unreasonable because they are so anxious.
 The anxiety trumps logic.
 In addition, the negative impact of the ongoing, constant worry becomes more disruptive and pervasive over time.
 It may take less energy to reassure your seven year old that leg pain is probably bone growth and not cancer when the worry has existed for a week; whereas when it has persisted for months or even years, your child may become increasingly demonstrative and aggressive in his demands to have a second or even third opinion from a “more qualified” professional.
 The bottom line is that excessive and uncontrollable worry about health is not a typical characteristic for youth, and left unaddressed can significantly negatively impact his/her quality of life.

 My Anxiety Plan (MAPs)